Namachuru/Kumah-nne-Rabashinderia/README.md

 Future Improvements
 - High score system
 - Defeat a boss responsible for the green dragonflies
-- eat special plants enhancing the fire power of the dragonfly
+- Eat special plants enhancing the fire power of the dragonfly